scottrlarson/profession/content/services/computer/assistance/checkup.md

 caption = ""

 +++
 Is your 5 year or newer device running slow, or not the way you expected it to operate?
 Are you having problems with security?
-Find out how you can increase your performance without having to replace it. <a href="/services/computer/assistance/phone">Call</a> or <a href="/services/computer/assistance/request">schedule an appointment</a> to drop-off your device to get a free 20 minute evaluation today! </p>
+Find out how you can increase your performance without having to replace it. <a href="/services/computer/assistance/phone">Call</a> or <a href="/services/computer/assistance/request">schedule an appointment</a> to drop-off your device to get a performance tune-up audit! </p>

-{{% service-custom label="20min Evaluation" item="Free" %}}
+{{% service-custom label="Performance Tune-up Audit" item="$52" %}}

 When you just want to make sure your computer is running normally, I offer a more comprehensive check-up of your device.